Alyssa Carson

-Alyssa Carson (born March 10, 2001) is an American space enthusiast and undergraduate student.
-She is known for attending numerous space camps and visiting NASA visitor centers across nine states with her father, Bert Carson.
+Alyssa Carson (born March 10, 2001) is an American social media influencer and space enthusiast known for her ambition from a young age to be the first person on Mars.
+She has attended numerous space camps and has visited every NASA visitor center.
+She uses the social media branding NASABlueberry, but NASA has publicly stated she is not affiliated with NASA or any space program.

-Early life and education
+Early life and space interest

-Carson was born on March 10, 2001, in Hammond, Louisiana, the only daughter of a single father, Bert Carson.
-She graduated from Baton Rouge International School, a pre-school through 12th grade private school, in 2019.
+Carson was born on March 10, 2001, in Hammond, Louisiana.
+She has been to 26 countries and speaks English, French, Spanish, and Mandarin.

-Carson attended her first space camp in Huntsville, Alabama at age seven and went on to attend six more.
-She remains the only person to attend every space camp offered including those in Turkey and Canada.
-She also attended a Sally Ride Summer Camp at the Massachusetts Institute of Technology in Boston.
+Carson attended her first space camp in Huntsville, Alabama, at age seven and went on to attend six more.
+She remains the only person to attend every NASA space camp offered including those in Turkey and Canada.
+The nickname Blueberry, referred to as a call sign, was selected at space camp.

-Her "NASA Blueberry" branding used on her website and social media platforms is based on the call sign she selected at space camp.
+At 15, Carson became the youngest person to be selected to join the Advanced PoSSUM (Project Polar Suborbital Science in the Upper Mesosphere) Space Academy, a citizen science astronautics program developed by the International Institute for Astronautical Sciences for high school and college students at Embry–Riddle Aeronautical University.

-At 16, she participated in the Advanced PoSSUM (Project Polar Suborbital Science in the Upper Mesosphere) Space Academy.
 At 18, Carson earned her pilot's license.
 Her training has also included water survival, g force training, micro gravity flights, obtaining scuba certification, and decompression training.
+She attended a Sally Ride Summer Camp at the Massachusetts Institute of Technology in Boston.
+She told Teen Vogue she always thought she would, "become an astronaut, go to Mars, come back, and then be a teacher or the president".